-- Shows insight into professional ethical values and current legislation
+- Shows insight into professional ethical values and code of conduct

 - Integrates and discusses his/her knowledge related to patient experiences and lifestyle phenomena in nursing